 Bethlehem Bible College began with nine students and all but one of the teachers were international.
 Today, President Rev. Jack Sara, with the help of our Board of Directors, heads a team of highly qualified faculty and staff from the local community.
-Every year we serve roughly 125 students and over the years have graduated over 360 alumni who now serve the local Palestinian community.
+Every year we serve roughly 125 students and over the years have graduated over 500 alumni who now serve the local Palestinian community.
 We are blessed to have many different church traditions—Orthodox, Catholic and Protestant—represented in the student body.

 The political unrest of the area and the pressure of being a Christian minority make studying in a Christian college in Bethlehem quite challenging.
 That is why as a Christian institution committed to academic excellence and Christian formation, BBC seeks to offer support at every level of the student’s educational journey.
 We provide the students with activities that support every stage of their undergraduate journey.

-In the recruitment stage activities are held to ensure that prospective students in the West Bank know about BBC, are encouraged to apply and are confident that it is worth studying at the College.
+In the recruitment stage activities are held to ensure that prospective students in the West Bank know about BBC, are encouraged to apply, and are confident that it is worth studying at the College.

 We also offer our students an annual student retreat.
 This is a time where the students are able to reflect on God’s Word and receive Biblical teaching in a peaceful environment.
 It is also an opportunity for the students to spend time in prayer.
-The topics chosen for the retreat are pertinent to their needs, for example, at the last retreat the students were given talks about having a closer relationship with God, relationships and honesty at work.
+The topics chosen for the retreat are pertinent to their needs, for example, at the last retreat the students were given talks about having a closer relationship with God, and relationships and honesty at work.

 Throughout the year the students participate in three charitable outreaches to the community.
 These activities are a priority since the students not only meet the needs of their community but also begin to think of the kind of ministries in which they can be involved in the future.
-Furthermore, twice per year the Shepherd Society, the humanitarian arm of BBC, oversees a food distribution to marginalized families in our neighborhood.
-Students are invited to take part in practical ministry outreaches through participation in these activities and through sports outreaches, youth retreats and summer camps.
+Furthermore, twice per year the Shepherd Society, the humanitarian arm of BethBC, oversees a food distribution to marginalized families in our neighborhood.
+Students are invited to take part in practical ministry outreaches through participation in these activities and through sports outreaches, youth retreats, and summer camps.